pabloargote/pabloargote.github.io/_pages/publications.md

 Shade-grown Authoritarianism (with Perelló \& Navia) -- Accepted, Democratization.

-Ideological vs. Issue Voting in Chile (with Giancarlo Visconti) -- Conditionally Accepted, Latin American Politics and Society.
+Causes and Consequences of Ideological Persistence: The Case of Chile (with Giancarlo Visconti) -- Accepted, Latin American Politics and Society.

 Thick and Thin Ideology (with Visconti \& de la Cerda)